replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 When the third node is added, a Ceph cluster will be created by the EKCO operator.
 When that Ceph cluster becomes healthy (with at least 3 replicas), the "distributed" storageclass will be created using rook-ceph.
-However, a migration will not begin until one of three things occurs:
+However, a migration will not begin until one of four things occurs:

+1. The user joins the third(+) node to the cluster, and accepts a prompt to migrate storage
-1. The user approves the migration in KOTS
+2. The user approves the migration in KOTS
-2. The user runs `install.sh` on a primary node, and accepts a prompt to migrate storage
+3. The user runs `install.sh` on a primary node, and accepts a prompt to migrate storage
-3. The user runs the `migrate-multinode-storage` command in `tasks.sh` from a primary node
+4. The user runs the `migrate-multinode-storage` command in `tasks.sh` from a primary node

 The migration process will NOT be triggered automatically.
 While the migration process is available to be triggered, a banner will be shown in the KOTS browser UI indicating that the migration is available, and that the cluster is currently in an undesirable state.

 The migration process will be as follows:
-A trigger configmap will be created in the `kurl` namespace, to be observed by EKCO, prompting it to carry out the following steps.
+A request is made to an authenticated EKCO endpoint approving a migration.
 If MinIO is present, KOTS will be scaled down, and the existing `sync-object-store` Go command will be used to migrate data from MinIO to Rook.
 KOTS, Registry, and Velero will then be updated to use the Rook object store, and KOTS scaled back up.
 After MinIO data is migrated and its consumers updated, the MinIO statefulset and namespace will be deleted.